-Definition: Unlayering is a viewing method that consists of one or more Formatted: Left, Indent: Left: 0.81", First line: 0" instructions or questions asked repetitively, alternately, or sequentially to an end point.
-Simple Unlayering Definition: Simple unlayering or simple repetition consists of a single Formatted: Left, Indent: Left: 0.81", First line: 0" instruction, repeated as many times as necessary to an end point.
-Feel Good Use: to balance positive with negative and/or with an overwhelmed client not yet Formatted: Left ready to confront traumatic material.
-Recall a time you felt good. (or Recall a time you felt good about .)
-SRun as simple unlayering to an EP.
-Formatted: Font: Italic Happy Use: to balance positive with negative and/or with an overwhelmed client not yet Formatted: Left ready to confront traumatic material.
-Recall a time when you were happy (or felt OK) SRun as simple unlayering to an EP.
-Formatted: Font: Italic Grounding Use: when client is not able to get to an end point or arrives not ready for a session in ◆--- Formatted: Left terms of food, rest and substances.
+Definition: Unlayering is a viewing method that consists of one or more instructions or + - - - Formatted: Indent: Left: 0.63", First line: 0" questions asked repetitively, alternately, or sequentially to an end point.

+Simple Unlayering

+Definition: Simple unlayering or simple repetition consists of a single instruction, repeated as many times as necessary to an end point.

+I. Feel Good

+Use: to balance positive with negative and/or with an overwhelmed client not yet ready to confront traumatic material.

+Recall a time you felt good. (or Recall a time you felt good about \\\\\.)

+Do as simple unlayering to an end point

+II.
+Happy

+Use: to balance positive with negative and/or with an overwhelmed client not yet ready to confront traumatic material.

+Recall a time when you were happy (or felt OK)

+Do as simple unlayering to an end point

+III.
+Grounding

+Use: when client is not able to get to an end point or arrives not ready for a session in terms of food, rest and substances.
 It is also useful outside of session, when a person is too scared, panicky or inebriated to function.

-Touch that . or Notice that Simple repetition, until the client is in present time with better indicators.
+Touch that \\\\\. or Notice that \\\\\

+Simple repetition, until the client is in present time with better indicators.
 Choose and indicate something new for your client to touch/notice each time you give the instruction.
 Use room objects and body parts.

 Note: when a client who has been severely triggered is run on this technique, you may find that although s/he touches things on your instruction, his or her attention is not on the surface or object s/he is touching and thus not, in fact, in the present.
 In such a case, immediately after giving the basic instruction, ask your client to tell you what the object s/he is touching feels like, or what its color or temperature or texture is, any such question that will serve to gently direct his or her attention onto the object in question.

-We speculate that the reason for the apparent effectiveness of this sort of all-but-literal grounding is that in directing the restimulated client's attention onto nearby objects and elements in the physical space, we bring his or her attention into the present, as the present is in fact the only place, or point in time, in which the elements of the physical universe actually exist.
-That being the case, when we systematically, repetitively direct the client's attention onto proximate elements of the physical universe, we are also, by definition, taking his/her attention out of the past and off whatever part or parts of the past that have been triggered.
+We speculate that the reason for the apparent effectiveness of grounding is that in directing the activated client's attention onto nearby objects and elements in the physical space, we bring his or her attention into the present, as the present is in fact the only place, or point in time, in which the elements of the physical worlduniverse actually exist.
+That being the case, when we systematically, repetitively direct the client's attention onto elements of the physical worlduniverse, we are also, by definition, taking his/her attention out of the past and off whatever part or parts of the past that have been triggered.